First Minister hails Power Jacks' global success as 'way forward for Scottish firms.'

-Power Jacks’ significant expansion — which saw the company honoured with a Queen’s Award for Business Enterprise after it increased overseas sales by 246% - resulted in the company moving into its next generation business complex at Ellon’s Balmacassie Commercial Park as it marked its 24th year in business.
+Power Jacks’ significant expansion — which saw the company honoured with a Queen’s Award for Business Enterprise in 2010 - resulted in the company moving into its next generation business complex at Ellon’s Balmacassie Commercial Park as it marked its 24th year in business.

-The three-quarter acre, energy efficient facility features an impressive 40,000 sq ft (3,716 sqm) manufacturing and assembly facility with associated warehousing.
-A 10,000 sq ft (930sqm) office space, which boasts the latest heating, lighting and communications technology, will accommodate the design and production, engineering, sales, marketing and administration teams.
+The energy efficient facility features an impressive manufacturing and assembly facility with associated warehousing.
+Office space, which boasts the latest heating, lighting and communications technology, will accommodate the design and production, engineering, sales, marketing and administration teams.

 Managing Director Bruce Bultitude said: “Power Jacks is entering an exciting new era and as a progressive, forward-thinking enterprise, we have consolidated our position for future growth.
 Our new headquarters will significantly enhance our operations around the world and underpins our commitment to the north-east of Scotland where our engineering heritage dates back to 1903.

 “All of Power Jacks’ manufacturing is done on-site in the north-east, ensuring the highest standards of technical expertise and that the latest technologies and innovations are utilised, to the benefit of our customers.
 We are also investing in the next generation of engineers through our long-established apprenticeship scheme with Banff and Buchan College to ensure our global-leading position for the future of Power Jacks and that of the region.